 Although many people do not think about Ice as a mineral, it is in fact a mineral just as much as Quartz

 is.
-It is a naturally occurring substance with a defined chemical formula
+It is a naturally occurring compound with a defined chemical formula

 and crystal structure